dhyeyrob/ENPM-673/Project 4/README.md

 * In this project we are given two tasks.
 In the first task we are required apply the concept of sparse and dense optical flow on the given dataset.
 * In the second task we are required develop a CNN model for classification of 9 different species of fishes.
 And a dataset has been provided for the same.
 ## Files
 * There are total five files in the folder.
-There are two python files problem1_part1.py and problem1_part2 for problem one, one python file problem2.ipynb, a pdf report file and one readme file.
+There are two python files problem1_part1.py and problem1_part2 for problem one, for problem2 one python file problem2.ipynb, a pdf report file and one readme file.
 ## Dependancies For Problem 1
 * OpenCv
 * Numpy